MonetDB/MonetDB-PHP/protocol_doc/README.md

     &3 733 79
     &2 15 -1 2113 439 1596 234
     &2 1 -1 1232 322 890 150

+The requests can even contain multiple select and multiple prepare queries.
+Then all those results will be concatenated in the response, honoring the `export_size` per query.

 # 7. Prepared statements